How to Draw an Eye from the Side

 Step 5: Detail the eyelids and add folds

-Step 6: Draw the eye pupil and Iris
+Step 6: Draw the pupil and iris

 Step 7: Clean the eye drawing